 I became extremely self-conscious, comparing myself to other pianists and noticing how much easier things seemed for them.
 Even 9-year-old kids on YouTube made me envious!

 I realized I needed to go back to the beginning, and get to the root of my problems.
-This quest led to me several piano teachers, books, and a wide variety of personal experiences.
-In the process, I discovered some rather remarkable things about how piano playing works.
+I searched around for many different solutions to this problem.

 The teacher will instruct you to learn a piece of music, and play without mistakes.
 This is easier said than done.
 The teacher will correct your mistakes, and you might go home and even practice those corrections, but still, you will make mistakes.

 Even if you understand intellectually what you're supposed to be playing, it might not stick.
 That's because you can't "muscle" your way to the right notes.
 You can't just "try harder".
 Seriously, try it.

 Even if you have no problem hitting the right notes, you still have to contend with the fact that it's hard to move your fingers in the right way.